lintje/lintje/doc/rules.md

     Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy aa tempor invidunt ut labore et dolore magna aliquyam erat, sed diam voluptua.

+## DiffPresence

+The commit is detected as having no file changes, it's an empty commit.
+Avoid empty commits in the Git history.
+Empty commits can be left over after a rebase after all its changes have been applied already in another commit.

+Add the intended files changes to the empty commit, or remove the commit from the Git history to fix this violation.

 ## MergeCommit

 The commit is detected as a merge commit, which is a commit merging one branch